janderland/fql/docs/index.md

 )=<int>     % balance in USD
 ```

-## Semantics
+# Kinds of Queries

-FQL queries have the ability to write a single key-value,
+FQL queries can write & clear a single key-value, read one
-clear a single key-value, read one or more key-values, and
+or more key-values, or list directories.
+Throughout this
-list directories.
-This section elaborates on what queries do
-and how they encode/decode data.

-Throughout this section, snippets of Go code are included to
+section, snippets of Go code are included to show how the
-help explemplify what's being discussed.
-These snippets
-accurately showcases the DB operations in the clearest way
-possible and don't include the optimizations and concurrency
-implemented in the FQL engine.
+queries interact with the FDB API.

-### Writes
+## Writes & Clears

 Queries lacking a [variable](#variables) or the `...` token
 perform mutations on the database by either writing
-a key-value or clearing on existing one.
-Queries lacking
+a key-value or clearing an existing one.

-a value imply an empty [variable](#variables) as the value
+> Queries lacking a value imply an empty
-and should not be confused with write queries.
+> [variable](#variables) as the value and should not be
+> confused with write queries.

-If the query has a [data element](#data-elements) as it's
+If the query has a [data element](#data-elements) as its
 value then it performs a write operation.

 ```lang-fql {.query}